Constrained Controller and Observer Design by Inverse Optimality

-Model Predictive Control (MPC) provides a systematic approach to controlling systems subject to constraints, by relying on constrained optimization.
-Recent progress on numerical solvers has made MPC applicable at unprecedented high rates, thus widely enlarging its range of potential applications.
-While constraint satisfaction is honored automatically by the optimization procedure, closed-loop tracking performance is achieved by adequately tuning the cost function to be minimized.
+Model Predictive Control (MPC) provides a systematic approach to control systems subject to constraints, by relying on constrained optimization.
+Recent progress on solvers has made MPC applicable at unprecedented high rates, thus widely enlarging its range of potential applications.
+While constraint satisfaction is enforced automatically by the optimization procedure, closed-loop tracking performance is achieved by adequately tuning the cost function to be minimized.

 The main drawback of MPC is the lack of a systematic approach to tune its cost function.
-In case a clear performance criterion can be formulated as a function of the states and controls, an approach for computing a quadratic positive-definite stage cost was proposed in~\cite{Zanon2014d,Zanon2016b,Zanon2017a}, and auto-tuning techniques based on global optimization recently in~\cite{FPB20}.
-In most cases, however, the standard procedure typically consists of a trial-and-error adaptation of the cost parameters until a satisfactory performance is obtained.
+Some approaches have been developed to tune the controller for specific definitions of the control performance.
+In case a clear performance criterion can be formulated as a function of the states and controls (often referred to as economic MPC), an approach for computing a quadratic positive-definite stage cost was proposed in~\cite{Zanon2014d,Zanon2016b,Zanon2017a}.
+Moreover, (semi)-automatic tuning methods were proposed in~\cite{FPB20} and \cite{ZBP21} based on black-box global and preference-based optimization, respectively.
+In many cases, however, the standard procedure consists of adapting the MPC cost parameters by trial-and-error until closed-loop performance is satisfactory.

-Since a plethora of tuning methods were developed for linear controllers, a controller matching procedure was proposed in~\cite{DiCairano2009,DiCairano2010,Tran2015}, with the objective of computing a stage cost for MPC that, whenever possible, delivers a feedback control coinciding with the one of a prescribed linear controller.
+Since a plethora of tuning methods were developed for linear controllers, forcing MPC to match the feedback law of a well-designed linear controller whenever possible is of practical interest.
+Therefore, a controller matching procedure was proposed in~\cite{DiCairano2009,DiCairano2010,Tran2015}, with the objective of computing a stage cost for MPC that, whenever possible, delivers a feedback control coinciding with the one of a prescribed linear controller.
 The tuning procedure consists of (a) tuning a linear controller using one of the many available methods, and (b) solving the controller matching problem to obtain a suitable cost function for MPC.